-- 1. With the Kinetic site open in the Dreamweaver Files panel, open the Directory menu and click the Kinetic site name to open the Site Setup dialog box for that site. - 2.
+- 1. With Kinetic Site open in the Dreamweaver Files panel, double-click the site name in the Directory menu to open the Site Setup dialog box. - 2.
 In the Site Setup dialog box, click Servers in the list of categories, then click the + button near the bottom of the dialog box to define a new server.